-We begin with a brief, general description of EEG source localization [7].
-This background provides the starting point for our first method of combining EEG and fMRI (Section III) which begins with EEG, but makes use of the fact that the basic problem of EEG source localization is underconstrained.
-When EEG is considered alone, different methods employ different techniques for regularization, -selecting a particular solution out of an infinite family of possibilities, which would otherwise share an equal quality of fit.
-In Section III, we introduce a specific method of regularization which uses complementary fMRI data.
+We begin with a brief, general description of EEG source localization (Michel et al., 2004).
+This background provides the starting point for our first method of combining EEG and fMRI (fMRI regularized inverse Section) which begins with EEG, but makes use of the fact that the basic problem of EEG source localization is underconstrained.
+When EEG is considered alone, different methods employ different techniques for regularization-selecting a particular solution out of an infinite family of possibilities, which would otherwise share an equal quality of fit.
+In the fMRI regularized inverse Section, we introduce a specific method of regularization which uses complementary fMRI data.
 Our solution optimizes agreement with the fMRI data without altering the quality of fit to EEG data.